-Get ready to celebrate all things Japanese this week in London at the UK’s largest Japanese festival – the inventively named Japan Week.
+Get ready to celebrate all things Japanese this week in London at the UK’s largest Japanese festival – Japan Week.

-From Monday 27th September until 3rd October, the capital will be graced with a whole host of events championing Japanese food, drink, and culture.
+From the 26th of October until the 1st of November the capital will be graced with a whole host of events championing Japanese food, drink, and culture.

-The Japan Week Festival is collaborating with Grand Seiko to create a cultural hub in Seven Dials, where you can pop in for an assortment of food, drink, and cultural experiences, with further events dotted across London.
+The Japan Week Festival is collaborating with Lexus to create a cultural hub in Seven Dials, where you can pop in for an assortment of food, drink, and cultural experiences, with further events dotted across London.

 And we promise that you won’t want to miss it.